VincentDirac/thtk-Unpack_All_in_One/thtk/README.thdat.txt

                Note the use of quotes  to  escape  globing  performed  by  the shell.

-       -C dir  The  -C option changes the current directory to dir after open窶 ing the archive.
+       -C dir  The  -C option changes the current directory to dir after open‐ ing the archive.
 It should be specified  between  the  archive name and the file list.